kartoza/osgs/sphinx/source/services/docker-osm.md

 # Docker OSM mirror - PR ![PR](https://img.shields.io/badge/pr-green?style=for-the-badge)

 OpenStreetMap (OSM) is a digital map database of the world built through crowdsourced volunteered geographic information.
-The data from OSM is freely available for visualization, query, download, and modification under [open licenses](https://www.openstreetmap.org/copyright). [<sup>[1]</sup>](#1) OSM can also be described as a free, editable map of the whole world [<sup>[2]</sup>](#2).
+The data from OSM is freely available for visualization, querying, downloading, and modification under [open licenses](https://www.openstreetmap.org/copyright). [<sup>[1]</sup>](#1) OSM can also be described as a free, editable map of the whole world [<sup>[2]</sup>](#2).

 The Docker OSM mirror service is a docker compose project to setup an OSM PostGIS database with automatic updates from OSM periodically.
-The only files you need is a PBF file, geojson (if you intend to restrict data download to a smaller extent than the one specified by the PBF) and run the docker compose project.[<sup>[3]</sup>](#3)
+The only files you need are a PBF file, geojson (if you intend to restrict data download to a smaller extent than the one specified by the PBF) and run the docker compose project.[<sup>[3]</sup>](#3)

 The Docker OSM mirror service is composed of Docker ImpOSM3, Docker OSM Update and Docker OSM enrich.
 Docker ImpOSM3 takes the PBF file and imports it into the PostGIS OSM database.
 It will also apply any new diff file that arrives to the database.
 Docker OSM update runs every few minutes and regularly fetches any new diff file for all the changes that have happened over the update interval from OpenStreetMap and applies any new features to your existing PostGIS OSM database.
 OSM enrich goes to the OSM API and gets the username and last change timestamp for each feature.[<sup>[3]</sup>](#3)